 MORE RENEWABLE ENERGY.

-In the IT sector, there are limitations on how much energy can be saved, so we have been speeding up the switch to renewable energy over the last decade.
-895,564 kWh of power was generated at the company headquarters in Neckarsulm in 2018, which corresponds to 14-9 per cent of our headquarters' total power requirement (previous year: 616,475 kWh, 10 per cent).
+In IT, there are certain limitations on how much power you can realistically save, so we have been speeding up the switch to renewable energy for nearly a decade.
+In 2018, we generated no less than 895,564 kWh of our own power in Neckarsulm, bringing the total share of renewable energy used at the site over the year to 14.9 per cent (previous year: 616,475 kWh, 10 per cent).

 HIGHTECH WITH A VISION.

 150 million kilometres lie behind the sun's rays before they reach the roofs of the Bechtle Group headquarters in Neckarsulm.
 The production of a total of 5,285 solar modules energy supplies not only electricity for the office buildings, but also for one of the biggest electricity filling stations in Germany.
 Bechtle commissioned the final section of the photovoltaic plant in 2018 – the Bechtle car park.
 The regenerative energy generation on the premises of the group headquarters is supplemented by two geothermal fields.
 Their expansion will take place as early as 2019.

 For Bechtle, one important means of conserving resources is extending the lifecycle of information technology.
 At our Neckarsulm headquarters, we accumulate a staggering 2.5 tonnes of “obsolete” IT components every month, including mice, desktops, servers, and smartphones.
 These are picked up by our partner, HPE Financial Services, and transported to its Technology Renewal Centres in Scotland and the USA.
 There, the company ensures that all remaining data on the hardware is completely wiped, never to be seen again, before reselling over 80 per cent of the old equipment.
 The rest is either recycled or disposed of in an environmentally sound way.